commercetools/ui-kit/.changeset/heavy-hornets-pretend.md

 '@commercetools-uikit/design-system': patch
 ---

-Fix `useHook` to keep the returned current selected theme name in sync with the provider.
+Fix `useTheme` hook to keep the returned current selected theme name in sync with the provider.